jbarroso/clean-code/README.md

 **OO code** vs **Procedural code**
 * OO code makes it easy to add new classes without changing existing functions
 * Procedural code makes it easy to add new functions without changing the existing data structures.
-* OO code makes hard to add new functions becaulse all the classes must change.
+* OO code makes hard to add new functions because all the classes must change.
 * Procedural code makes it hard to add new data structures because all the functions must change.

 **Sometimes you need data structures and sometimes you need objects!**
 ## The Law of Demeter
-**talk to friends, not to stangers**
+**talk to friends, not to strangers**

-A mehtod *f* of a class *C* should only call methos of these:
+A method *f* of a class *C* should only call methods of these:
 * C
 * An object created by *f*
 * An object passed as an argument to *f*